aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 # References

-* To learn more on how to communicate in Discord, please refer to [their official support page](https://support.discord.com/hc/en-us/articles/360034632292-Sending-Messages).
+* To learn more about how to communicate in Discord, please refer to [their official support page](https://support.discord.com/hc/en-us/articles/360034632292-Sending-Messages).
 * The Discord section was adapted from _The Turing Way Community.
 (2025).
 The Turing Way: A handbook for reproducible, ethical and collaborative research.
 Zenodo.
 10.5281/ZENODO.3233853_.